PhD-Toolbox-course/2018_PhD_Toolbox_course/Presentations/Day4/versionControl/PITCHME.md

 * We have now an existing remote Git repository

-* We want to use it as the basis for an RStudio project you should
+* We want to use it as the base for a RStudio project

 +++

 <center><h2>Demo</h2></center>

-1. Execute the New Project command (from the Project menu)
+1. Execute the New Project command (from the Project menu) <!-- .element: class="fragment" -->
-1. Choose to create a new project from Version Control
+1. Choose to create a new project from Version Control <!-- .element: class="fragment" -->
-1. Choose remote Git repo
+1. Choose remote Git repo <!-- .element: class="fragment" -->
-1. Provide the repository URL and then click Create Project
+1. Provide the repository URL and then click Create Project <!-- .element: class="fragment" -->
-1. The remote repository will be cloned into the specified directory
+1. The remote repository will be cloned into the specified directory <!-- .element: class="fragment" -->
-1. RStudio's version control features will then be available for that directory.
+1. RStudio's version control features will then be available for that directory

 ---